JoshLee242/Joshua-Lee_BlueStampPortfolio/index.md

 ## Description

 This is the final milestone of my project, excluding the modifications, and I think it turned out pretty well.
 Since my previous milestone, I 3D printed cases for my circuit boards to attach them to the base.
 The reason for this is that they would keep sliding around, and these cases held them in place.
 Furthermore, I was also able to 3D print a frame that encases the robot.
 To put it on, I plastic-welded the joints (as seen in figures 5 and 6) so they stuck together nicely.
 To weld them together, I used a soldering iron to heat both sections until they melted into each other.
 Then, I filed down the buffering from the 3D print as a finishing touch.
 The frame will let me attach modifications on top of the car and make the robot look complete.

+Since this is the last regular milestone of my project, I will explain how my gesture-controlled robot works.
+To understand how the entire project works, you have to start with the drivetrain.
+The drivetrain consists of 4 components.
+The base, motors, wires, and wheels.
+The motors are attached to the base plate and have two soldered wires - one positive and negative - which are connected to the L280N on the top base plate.
 ## Challenges

 A challenge that I faced was when I was putting on the frame of the robot.
 The orientation of the Arduino UNO case was positioned in a way so that the ports were not accessible when I put the frame on.
 So, I turned the UNO case around, but had a new problem - the frame didn't fit.
 Luckily, after filing the UNO case down the frame fit in its place.